josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 If there were such thing as a cardinal sin for conservatives, I imagine disparaging the troops would've been it.

 That, or perhaps the (absurd) proposition of abolishing the Constitution.
-But he said them both, so they stopped being grave blasphemies the moment they were spoken.
+But he said them both, so they both stopped being grave blasphemies the moment they were spoken.

 They don't believe felons deserve to vote, but they believe _their_ felon deserves to be in the White House.